djalbat/xgl/README.md

 </Scene>
 ```

-You can pass callbacks to `Scene` elements to keep an eye on rendering progress by adding `update` and `done` attributes.
+You can pass callbacks to `Scene` elements to keep an eye on rendering progress by way of `update` and `done` attributes.
 For example:
 ```js
 <Scene canvas={canvas} ... update={update} done={done} >
   <Part imageMap={imageMap} imageMapJSON={imageMapJSON}>